opentoworkprojects/bill/DEPLOYMENT.md

 ## 🚀 Quick Start

-The fastest way to get RestoBill AI running:
+The fastest way to get BillByteKOT AI running:

 ```bash
 # Clone the repository